huggingface/datasets/datasets/cc_news/README.md

 ### Data Instances

 Dataset instance contains an article itself and the relevant article fields.
-An example from the Cc-New test set looks as follows:
+An example from the Cc-New train set looks as follows:
 ```
 {
   'date': '2017-08-14 00:00:00',